Tradition and Origin

 Winemaking in the Saxon Elbe valley

-Saxony’s vinicultural landscape is characterised by impressive steep slopes and terraced vineyards.
-The latter were first build at the start of the 17th century, when winemakers from Württemberg brought this concept to Saxony.
-Today, these historic monuments are an important piece of cultural heritage, popular among tourists and the foundation for the elegant wines of the region.
+Saxony's wine-growing landscape is characterized by its impressive steep slopes and terraced vineyards.
+These were created at the beginning of the 17th century when winegrowers from Württemberg brought terraced viticulture to the Elbe Valley.
+Today, they are culturally and historically significant monuments, popular tourist destinations and form the basis for the elegant wines produced by Saxony's winegrowers.

-Schloss Wackerbarth’s winemakers cultivate 17 grape varieties on an area of 90 hectares, making us one of the largest wine estates not just in Saxony but also in Germany.
-The white varieties that grow on more than 80 % of our vineyards include Riesling and Müller-Thurgau (the leading grape varieties in Saxony), Goldriesling, an elegant summer wine that is now only cultivated in the Elbe valley, and a special type of Traminer that is found only in Saxony, and makes a name for itself with its flowery, yet delicate play of aromas.
+Schloss Wackerbarth cultivates a total of 19 grape varieties on an area of around 90 hectares.
+This makes us one of the largest wineries in both Saxony and Germany.
+The white varieties, which grow on around 80% of our vineyards, include Riesling and Müller-Thurgau, the two leading grape varieties in Saxony; Goldriesling, an elegant summer wine that is only grown by the Elbe Valley winegrowers; and a special offshoot of Traminer, which is found exclusively in our region and impresses with its floral yet delicate aromas.

 Maintaining Saxony’s vinicultural landscape

-Although the steep slopes and terraced vineyards of the Elbe Valley produce wines of excellent quality, the dry stone walls were neglected under Socialism – i.e. for almost 50 years.
-To this day, as a result of that backlog of investment and renovation, the winemakers face challenges that can only be overcome with great effort and not in the short term.
+Although the steep slopes and terraced vineyards of the Elbe Valley produce the best quality wines, their dry stone walls were not adequately maintained during the GDR era - i.e. for almost 50 years.
+This investment and renovation backlog still presents us winegrowers with challenges today and can only be resolved with great effort and not in the short term.

-As Saxon state winery, Schloss Wackerbarth has more steep slopes than any other Saxon estate; cultivates over 20 hectares and thus about 20% of all steep slopes in Saxony and maintains a total of about 25,000 m² of dry stone walls on this area.
+As the Saxon state winery, Schloss Wackerbarth has the largest share of steep slopes of all Saxon wineries - it cultivates over 20 hectares and thus around 20% of all steep slopes and terraced vineyards in Saxony and maintains a total of around 25,000 m² of dry stone walls on this area.

 Wines of great elegance